AsjerS/DSTE/README.md

 ## Setup & Installation

-Download [DSTE-Local](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AsjerS/DSTE/tree/main/DSTE-Local), unzip it, and open the `index.html` file to use the application.
+Download [the DSTE package](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AsjerS/DSTE/tree/main/package), unzip it, and open the `index.html` file to use the application.
 It should open the program in your default browser.

 ## Shortcut guide